egrace479/ERS_CRRCT23/README.md

 The hybrid ResNet-18 model from the paper (trained on 10,000 images, using their Fig. 6 quantum circuit) predicted cancer with 84.3% accuracy.
 Our hybrid ResNet-18 model (trained on 165,000 images, using the simpler entanglement layer above) acheived 94.9% accuracy at epoch 15 on the 55,000 image validation set.

+It would be interesting to see if we could reduce the size of the training set, optimizing the number of images required to acheive comparable results, as this is a large training set.

 ### Implementation Instructions:
 To run the model for classification
 Goto ./covalent deployment